arcus/virtual_library/ontologies/OntologyTraining_LiaScript.md

 Building a custom ontology for data annotation often leads to isolated data that cannot connect with global health records.
 On the other hand, using a standard ontology like SNOMED CT or the Human Phenotype Ontology (HPO) saves time, ensures consistency, and helps other researchers understand the annotated data easier and fosters more collaborations.

 Detailed here are three existing ontologies that you could use as the ontology for the key terms for your labels in your annotation project: HPO, SNOMED CT, and the Unified Medical Language System (UMLS).
+Keep in mind when reviewing these ontologies on their websites, they are not shown in a knowledge graph format.
+However, that graph representation can be applied to capture the nodes, edges, and properties, to help you better understand the structure of the ontology being used in your project.

 ### HPO